RobertStewart/log4mongo-java/README.txt

 --------------
 JDK 1.5+
-MongoDB Server v1.+ (tested with 1.6.3) (required for unit tests) MongoDB Java Driver v2.0+ (tested with 2.1 and 2.3) Log4J 1.2+ (tested with 1.2.16 - note: won't work on earlier versions due to
+MongoDB Server v1.+ (tested with 1.6.3) (required for unit tests) MongoDB Java Driver v2.0+, but not 2.2 (tested with 2.1 and 2.3) Log4J 1.2+ (tested with 1.2.16 - note: tests won't work on earlier versions due to
             log4j API changes)
 Privateer (used in unit tests - a copy is in the lib dir, in case you can't get it from
            the central Maven repo)

-Log4mongo-java 0.4.0+ should work with any version of the MongoDB Java driver except the 2.2 version:
+Additional notes:
 * Version 0.3.2 of log4mongo-java will work with MongoDB Java driver versions only up to 2.0.
 The 2.1 driver includes a source compatible, but binary incompatible, change to a DBCollection.insert() method used by log4mongo-java.